Red beard returns: Turner glad to be back with Dodgers

 Justin Turner’s extended flirtation with free agency ended where it began — with the Los Angeles Dodgers.

-Along the way to a $34 million, two-year contract that was announced Friday, the third baseman had doubts about whether he would return to his hometown team and wondered if his mask-less appearance on the field to celebrate the Dodgers’ World Series championship would hurt him.
+Along the way, the third baseman had doubts about whether he would return to his hometown team and wondered if his mask-less appearance on the field to celebrate the Dodgers’ World Series championship would hurt him.

 Turner got yanked from the clinching Game 6 against the Tampa Bay Rays in the eighth inning last October after testing positive for the coronavirus.
 He wasn’t initially on the field as his teammates celebrated the franchise’s first World Series title since 1988.